sxq-nwdr/SCM-CT/README.md

 ## Semi-supervised Co-training Model Using Convolution and Transformer for Hyperspectral Image Classification (SCM-CT)
 The manuscript titled "**Semi-supervised Co-training Model Using Convolution and Transformer for Hyperspectral Image Classification**" has been submitted to IEEE GRSL, which is an official implementation for **SCM-CT**.

+The relevant code will be open sourced shortly after the completion of the organization.

 ## Pytorch
 Torch: 1.11.0